onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/cluster-members.md

 ## Removing members

-To remove a cluster member, use the option *Remove this member* in the menu corresponding to that member.
+To remove a cluster member, open the member's actions menu and choose **Remove this member**.

 ::: tip
 It is not possible to remove a member who is only an effective member of